8 Ways to Shop Ethical on a Budget

 Want to change the world by how you shop, but not sure if you can afford to buy fair trade and ethically-made products?
 The good news is you can shop to make a difference, no matter what your budget is.
 Heidi Pettigrew, from Fair Ethical Frugal, shares 8 ways she balances her family budget and ethical shopping:

-Several years ago I started an Instagram account and later a blog called Fair Ethical Frugal because I wanted to share my passion for all things Fair Trade and Ethical Fashion while knowing that most of us live in the real world of budgets and cannot spend thousands of dollars a year on clothing for ourselves.
+Several years ago I started a blog called Fair Ethical Frugal because I wanted to share my passion for all things Fair Trade and Ethical Fashion while knowing that most of us live in the real world of budgets and cannot spend thousands of dollars a year on clothing for ourselves.

 I am a stay at home mom of two middle schoolers and being a one income family with growing kids means there is not always a ton of extra room in the budget for things that are not necessities.
 So how am I able to be a conscious consumer and be true to my values, while also being a good steward of my family’s budget?